donzthefonz/ftx-manager/README.md

   - Track Liquidity (prints the USD value between bid and - 1% as well as ask + 1% of each asset.)
   - View Positions (across sub accounts)
   - Close All Positions by X% (capture profits easily when you think we're over bought/sold.)
+  - Scaled Order (for manual trading - scale into a position from price X to price Y with size Z. Only works for some markets, will ad more later.)

 **To-do List:**
   - Rebalance Portfolio (give the script your desired % for each collateral and it will buy/sell automatically on each sub account.)
-  - Scaled Order (for manual trading - scale into a position from price X to price Y with size Z.)